DylanHourigan/pythonTextEditor/README.md

 1. Make sure you have Python 3 and the Tkinter library installed on your machine.
 2. Clone or download the repository from GitHub.
 3. Navigate to the project directory in a terminal window.
-4. Run the program using the following command: python main.py
+4. Run the program using the following command: python TextEditor.py

 # Usage Instructions
 1. To open a text file, click the "Open" button and select the file you want to open.
 The file's contents will be displayed in the text editor.
 2. To save a text file, enter your text in the text editor and click the "Save" button.
 You will be prompted to choose a location to save the file.
-3. To change the background color of the text editor, use the drop-down menu in the top right corner of the window.
+3. To change the background color of the text editor, use the drop-down menu in the bottom right corner of the window.
 4. To exit the program, click the "Exit" button.

 # Contributing